aksdhanju/calendar-booking-system/APIS.md

 **Assumptions**
 - An owner can have only one set of rules at a time.
 - No duplicate time slots are allowed.

+My Thoughts
+On Optimistic vs Pessimistic locking or Synchronized keyword vs Compare and Swap approach